RealImage/bifrost/README.md

 ## Namespaces & Identities

-Identity Namespaces allow bifrost to support multiple tenants.
-The combination of a Namespace and a Name must be universally unique.
+Bifrost identity namespaces allow servers to associate different UUIDs with the same clients.
-Bifrost Identity names are synthesized from the SHA1 hash of the public key.
-Specifically, names are synthesized by appending the X and Y curve points of a client's ecdsa P256 public key in binary big-endian form sequentially.
+Bifrost UUIDs are UUIDv5 deterministically created from the SHA1 hash of a namespace UUID appended to the X and Y curve points in binary big-endian from the client's ECDSA P256 public key.

-The namespace and name are SHA1 hashed to produce the identity UUID.
-The tuple of NamespaceID and Client Public Key will produce stable deterministic UUIDs.
+The tuple of namespace UUID and client public key will always produce stable UUIDs.

 In pseudo-code,